 The peaks at Rajmachi are the one that enhances its beauty.
 Two peaks, namely Shrivardhan and Manaranjan are divided by a plateau which makes it a visible treat for the eyes.

-l Shirota Lake: Lying at a distance of few kilometres from the base village of Udhewadi, Shirota is a beautiful lake around the Rajmachi fort.
+Shirota Lake: Lying at a distance of few kilometers from the base village of Udhewadi, Shirota is a beautiful lake around the Rajmachi fort.
 It is a great place for sitting in solitude and enduring the beauty of nature after the trek has tired you a little too much.

-l Say hello to Fireflies: As mentioned above, your life will get illuminated at Rajmachi fort because of the beautifully sparkling fireflies in large number.
+Say hello to Fireflies: As mentioned above, your life will get illuminated at Rajmachi fort because of the beautifully sparkling fireflies in large numbers.
 However, they can be seen only in the end month of May and June.
-Concentrated in a bunch midst a few trees, it certainly gives the feel of twinkling stars embedded on leaves on a beautiful summer night.
+Concentrated in a bunch of midst a few trees, it certainly gives the feel of twinkling stars embedded on leaves on a beautiful summer night.

 So, what do you think about Rajmachi Fort?
 Well, trust me, this beautiful village is as beautiful as it has been described here.
 Visit yourself, and you won’t stop praising this one of a kind of trek.

 From unfathomable valleys and beautiful hills, it has everything to make your weekend getaway one memorable trip.
 In fact, with the New Year around the corner, a trek to Rajmachi is all you need to kick-start 2019 with fun, zeal, enthusiasm, and of course lots of profound memories.
 Happy trekking, folks!